jmkng/zenin/README.md

 - [curl](https://curl.se/download.html)
 - [jq](https://github.com/jqlang/jq)

 Scripts that hit authenticated endpoints will expect a token to be in the `ZENIN_SCRIPT_TOKEN` environment variable.
-If you used the `migrate` script to insert seed data, you can just source the `authenticate` script to set this up for you.
+If you used the `migrate` script to insert seed data, you can just source the `authenticate` script to set this up for you:

 ```
 . scripts/authenticate.sh
 ```

-Use `get_related` to fetch all the monitors on the server, including the two most recent measurements for each.
+Use `get_related` to fetch all the monitors on the server, including the two most recent measurements for each:

 ```
 scripts/api/monitor/get_related.sh